adobe/franklin-sidekick-library/README.md

 | extended       | Absolute URL to the extended library      | A library to extend the base library with                                                                                       | false    |
 | {plugin-name}  | Absolute URL to the custom plugin js file | For custom plugins, the parameter name should be the name of the plugin and the value should be a URL to the plugin source (js) | false    |

-Below is an example URL that sets the base libray, and extended library and a custom plugin called `tags`.
+Below is an example URL that sets the base libray, an extended library and a custom plugin called `tags`.

 `https://hlx.live/tools/sidekick/library?base=https://main--repo1--company.hlx.live/sidekick/library.json&extended=https://main--repo2--company.hlx.live/sidekick/library.json&tags=https://main--repo1--company.hlx.live/tools/sidekick/plugins/tags/tags.js`